tanmay2301/CRM-dummy/README.md

 ## 🌟 Key Features

-- **📊 Dashboard:** Get a visual overview of key metrics and recent activities.
+- **Dashboard:** Get a visual overview of key metrics and recent activities.
-- **👥 Contact Management:** Easily organize, update, and search for customer information.
+- **Contact Management:** Easily organize, update, and search for customer information.
-- **🗓️ Calendar Integration:** Schedule meetings, events, and track deadlines using an interactive calendar.
+- **Calendar Integration:** Schedule meetings, events, and track deadlines using an interactive calendar.
-- **📈 Analytics:** View engagement statistics and performance metrics to make data-driven decisions.
+- **Analytics:** View engagement statistics and performance metrics to make data-driven decisions.
-- **⚙️ Settings:** Personalize the app to suit your workflow and preferences.
+- **Settings:** Personalize the app to suit your workflow and preferences.

 ---